 “Expenditures made during the timeframe you asked about involved a system of checks and balances between the police department and the District Attorney's Office,” said Andrew Richman, chief of staff for the city solicitor.
 “Part of this oversight included making sure that expenditures made from the narcotics account had a nexus to narcotics enforcement.”

-Spending from this stream more closely resembles an ouroboros – a snake eating its own tail – as almost half the money brought in seems to have been funneled back toward costs associated with the forfeiture program itself.
+Yet, from a broader perspective, spending from these accounts resembles an ouroboros – a snake eating its own tail – as almost half the money brought in seems to have been funneled back toward costs associated with the forfeiture program itself.

 The Campaign Manager